StPaulThorndale/IT/README.md

 # St. Paul IT

 A place to collaborate on St. Paul IT-related tasks.
+For Website-related tasks, see the [Website](https://github.com/StPaulThorndale/Website) repository.